Affordable Sacramento Probate Attorney

 How Much Does A Probate Attorney Cost?

 Fortunately, probate attorney fees are not paid upfront, so cost isn’t usually a barrier when retaining a probate attorney.
-As to the cost at the close of representation, while attorney Jin Kim charges less than most probate attorneys, unfortunately there’s very little price competition among probate attorneys.
+As to the cost at the close of representation, while attorney Jin Kim charges less than most probate attorneys, unfortunately there’s very little price competition between probate attorneys.
 Unlike other states, California allows probate attorneys to charge a “statutory fee.”
 The fee is established in Probate Code Section 10810 and is represented as a percentage of the gross value of the estate:

 - 4% of the first one hundred thousand dollars ($100,000), plus